muhtadeet/twoZero48/README.md

 Just wanted to pass time while I travel to university :P

-This is a fork to (This Project){https://github.com/uragirii/two048}.
+This is a fork to {This Project}{https://github.com/uragirii/two048}.